 Students will be required to begin the Hepatitis-B series prior to the start of the program.
-This is a series of three injections taken Day 1, Day 31 and 6 months following Day 1.
+This is a series of three injections taken Day 1, Day 31- and 6-months following Day 1.
 Each injection, ranging in cost between \$60- \$120, will be at the student's expense.
-Documentation of each injection must be given to program director within 1 week following each injection.
+Documentation of each injection must be given to program director and clinical facility within 1 week following each injection.